Nutrition That Makes Sense!

 Food is medicine.
 Food is fuel.
 Food is family and tradition and culture.
 And food can be the key (or detriment) to your success in achieving your health and fitness goals.
 Just like a car needs gas to run, your body needs energy to survive and perform at its best.
 Energy comes from a variety of food and beverage sources, and some forms are better than others.
 The most optimal energy for your body will come from quality non-processed whole foods.
 These include a variety of meats, fruits, and vegetables as well as nuts, seeds, certain oils, and dairy.
 The goal is eat a balanced diet, putting the right things in your body at the right time to achieve optimal health and progress toward your goals.

-Why See a Registered Dietitian?
+Why A Registered Dietitian?